'Enough is enough:' Doug Ford says municipalities will be given 'enhanced tools' to respond to encampments

 CTVNews.ca Top Stories

-DEVELOPING Live updates: Police release image of 'person of interest' in UnitedHealthcare CEO shooting
+'At the dawn of a third nuclear age,' senior U.K. commander warns

-New York police have released new images of a person of interest in an investigation into the fatal shooting of UnitedHealthcare CEO Brian Thompson.
+The head of Britain’s armed forces has warned that the world stands at the cusp of a 'third nuclear age,' defined by multiple simultaneous challenges and weakened safeguards that kept previous threats in check.

-AI modelling predicts these foods will be hit hardest by inflation next year
+These foods will be hit hardest by inflation in 2025, according to AI modelling

 The new year won’t bring a resolution to rising food costs, according to a new report that predicts prices to rise as much as five per cent in 2025.